-We hereby consent to the use in this Registration Statement on Form S-1 of our report dated March 22, 2024, relating to the consolidated financial statements of QT Imaging, Inc., which appears in such Registration Statement.
+We hereby consent to the use in this Amendment No. 1 to the Registration Statement on Form S-1 of our report dated March 22, 2024, relating to the consolidated financial statements of QT Imaging, Inc., which appears in such Registration Statement.
 We also consent to the reference to us under the heading "Experts" in such Registration Statement.

-San Jose, California January 16, 2025
+/s/ BPM LLP San Jose, California January 31, 2025